alejandrogarin/ADGCoreDataKit/README.md

 #### How do I do that?

 When writing the application I normally create an asyncronous data access layer, behind this layer I have a CoreData DAO that helps me to interact with the data.
+This is exactly what you do when interacting with a remote rest service, you have an asyncronous call that returns data, right?

 #### Quick example?